Mg1055/Blog-Website/README.md

 # Blog-Website
-# This is my first attempt at designing a website using Django
+# It is a blog website which provides user registration functionality.
-# For this website, I followed Corey Schafer's YT series
+# Signed in users can create blog posts.